BattlesnakeOfficial/docs/docs/guides/index.md

 **Solo Challenges**: Challenges are the “single-player campaign” of Battlesnake.
 It’s just you and a problem that needs solving.
 They're a great way to test and build up your skills.
 [See guide.](guides/playing/challenges.md)

-**The Battlegrounds:** A monthly cycling competition for testing your skills against other developers.
+**Leaderboards:** A set of competitive leaderboards for testing your skills against other developers.
 Throw your Battlesnakes into ladders, each with unique modes.
 Matches run between a set time each day, allowing you to make tweaks to your code between matches.
-[See guide.](guides/playing/battlegrounds.md)
+[See guide.](guides/playing/leaderboards.md)

 ## Ready to get started building a Battlesnake?